Moradnejad/StackOverflow-Questions-Quality-Dataset/README.md

 ## How to cite

-This is an original dataset.
-Please cite this work if you are going to use it in your research (see below).
+This is an original dataset, published under MIT License.
+Please cite the dataset for your usage as the following:

 ```
 @article{annamoradnejad2020multiview,